ianstormtaylor/jquery-state/README.md

 ## Feedback

-Please open an issue to request a feature, submit a bug report, or just to offer feedback.
-I'm also on Twitter as [@ianstormtaylor](http://twitter.com/ianstormtaylor).
+I'm down for all feedback.
+Open an issue or I'm also on Twitter as [@ianstormtaylor](http://twitter.com/ianstormtaylor).